My Time As A City Boy

 Enough Is Enough

 At this point, I’d had it.
 I was beyond stressed trying to help my hometown, and all I ever got was my name dragged through the mud.
 Every single time.
 Both the first and third times I worked there, the city was out of compliance and facing massive fines, and both times I got them out of it.
 I’ve left more out of this story than I probably should have, and I may add more as I remember it.
 My time as a “city boy” was the most stressful experience of my life.
-The thing is, I loved the job—it was the people I couldn’t deal with.
+Reflecting on it, I realize I loved the job itself—it was the endless misunderstandings and lack of trust that wore me down.

 << PreviousNext >>